 Undoubtedly such an enchanting city has a wide selection of hotel for the luxury obsessed.
 Here’s a list of the best hotels in Berlin.5.
 Sofitel Berlin Kurfuerstendamm

 A striking feature of the Sofitel Berlin Kurfürstendamm is its towering Kirchheim shell limestone façade.
 The prizewinning architecture of Jan Kleihues has made the hotel a landmark for the Kurfürstendamm.
 The 311 rooms and suites at the Sofitel Berlin Kurfürstendamm rank among some of the largest in the city.
 The elegant Restaurant Le Faubourg has the flair of culinary hot spots in Paris.
 Under the management of Chef de Cuisine Felix Mielke, the interpretation of French cuisine is a dominant theme.
 The main dishes offer a choice between the traditional method of preparation and each modern interpretation of the meal.
-4. The Mandala Hotel

 In Tiergarten on Potsdamer Platz, a busy intersection – stands the Mandala Hotel.
 This is a discreet Berlin hotel that is much larger than it looks.
 The atmosphere is Zen-like: there is a gold-mosaic water feature in the lobby, lots of flickering candles, dusky lighting and bowls of dried, dark purple roses.
 The first-floor Qiu lounge becomes busy in the evenings and the vibe is trendy yet tranquil.
 The spa, which uses Dr Hauschka and Dermalogica products, is understated but brilliant.
 The aroma from scented candles pervades the entire hotel.
+3. The Ritz Carlton, Berlin

 The Ritz-Carlton, Berlin is a luxurious heaven in a fast-paced city and features 302 guest rooms including 40 suites and an 1875 classic French brasserie.
 Standing just a short distance from what was formerly a section of The Berlin Wall, the luxury hotel epitomizes the continued economic and cultural resurgence of Germany’s capital city.
 Each of the 302 guestrooms at The Ritz-Carlton, Berlin are distinguished by original watercolors being created by Professor Markus Luepertz, a German artist highly noted for his 20th century neo-expressionism style.
 Fragrances is the first bar dedicated to the art of cocktails in combination with the world of perfume and aromas.
 Hand-picked fragrances of renowned brands by Giorgio Armani, Yves Saint Laurent and Guerlain are the inspiration for the unique drinks created by bar manager Arnd Heissen.
-2. Radisson Blu Berlin

 The Radisson Blu Hotel In Berlin, Germany may look like just another luxury hotel, however once you enter it, you will be blown away by the enormous 82-feet high aquarium in the heart of the hotel’s lobby atrium.
 Think views, views and views!
 Right on Alexanderplatz, this sleek tower is honeycombed with 1012 rooms sporting panoramic windows and soothing earth tones.
 For superb sunsets, snag a room facing the Fernsehturm.
 Considering it’s the tallest building in the city, cash in on some of the greatest views from the great rooftop panorama terrace with bar and lounge chairs.
 1. Hotel Adlon Kempinski Berlin